M.S. to Ph.D. Transition

 - The Graduate Coordinator adds the recommendation memo from the master’s committee.

-- Application is passed to the New Student Counselor, Department Head and a third faculty member for review.
+- Application is passed to the Associate Department Head, Department Head and a third faculty member for review.

 - When all three of the above make an admission decision, the student and advisor will be informed via email from the Graduate Coordinator.